PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-04-16 16:48:33
+Last updated: 2024-04-16 16:49:07
-Random Quote: I know this hurts little buddy, but you'll love again someday.
-Because time will heal a broken heart, but not that bitch's window. - Barney Stinson
+Random Quote: A lie is just a great story that someone ruined with the truth. - Barney Stinson